nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

  - (Rare?)
 Had this crash some times while launching the app (https://gist.github.com/anonymous/d239235e177d4813dfe9 & https://gist.github.com/anonymous/45307fefff5fdc6f67b6 & https://gist.github.com/anonymous/c0282c14dd7476fc5d43)

 ## UI bugs
-- bug: 'Recently Added' collection in the sidebar affected by a bug involving importDate: ZIMPORTDATE is null for a newly imported game on a clean library.
-Dates back to at least 1.0.4.
 - bug: fullscreen transition for games running in main window is not smooth
 - bug: resizing a running game window (main window or popout) can produce flickering garbage
 - bug: Quitting main window gameplay after launching from a save state clears the save state selection after a delay.